Argentina

 You’re about to embark on a travel adventure to “the land of silver”.
 Discover the cultural and natural richness of the southernmost country in South America in this Argentina travel guide.
 Live a close encounter with people and nature in Iguazú and Patagonia.

 Argentina is one of the southernmost countries in the world.
-Located in South America, its populations arise up to more than 40.000.000 of people whose mother tongue is the Spanish in its Argentinian version (with slight difference in pronunciation and words from Spain).
+Located in South America, its populations arise up to more than 40.000.000 people whose mother tongue is Spanish in its Argentinian version (with a slight difference in pronunciation and words from Spain).
 Is the second largest country in the region after Brazil (in its territory France could be fit 3 times!), and all kinds of weather and natural landscapes can be found all over the country.

 Attractions